 “Sometimes you have to accept the fact that certain things will never go back to how they used to be.”

-Three years ago, on June 3rd…as I mourned the passing of my Uncle Bruce, my father’s younger and only brother…the realization hit me that both had passed prior to sixty and within 30 days of each other, albeit not the same year but still this had an impact on me.
+Three years ago, on June 3rd…as I mourned the passing of my Uncle Bruce, my father’s younger and only brother…the realization hit me that both had passed prior to sixty and within 30 days of each other, albeit not the same year but this still had an impact on me.

 The realization also came to me that in a relatively short time frame much of my precious Dutton family had been cut down.
-Now there weren’t many of us remaining from this immediate side of the family, and of the few who were, it was only Dutton women.

 This resonated with me deeply, as it felt swift and was a blow to my spirit.
 My mind didn’t feel prepared to embrace this new normal.